jagadeesh944078/Namaste-JavaScript/README.md

 - do u know when u run javascript code alot of things happen behind the scene inside **javascript engine**
 - Everything in javascript happens inside an **execution context**
-- javascript isn't possible without this beautiful exectuion context
+- javascript isn't possible without this beautiful execution context

 # what happens when u run Javascript Code?